Naniwaya Seika Original Canned Kaki no Tane Rice Crackers

 Naniwaya Seika Ganso Kaki no Tane

-Today, Kaki no Tane has become one of the most loved rice crackers in Japan and many food companies are producing it.
-Most of those products are packaged in plastic bags, though, when I was small, the mainstream were canned ones.
+Today, Kaki no Tane has become one of Japan’s most loved rice crackers, and many food companies are producing it.

-Actually, this time I got this Naniwaya Seika’s classical Kaki no Tane can (Amazon.co.jp) for the first time in a while.
-It contains 12 bags of Naniwaya’s original Kaki no Tane rice crackers in the tin can.
+This time, I got the Kaki no Tane can (Amazon.co.jp) for the first time in a while.
+The tin contains 12 bags of Naniwaya’s original Kaki no Tane, and in its name, Ganso (元祖) means originator.

 How to Open the Tin Can

-The tin can is closed with a removable lid.
+The maker seals the tin can firmly with a removable lid to prevent moisture.

 Contents

-In the can, there were a small folded leaflet and a sheet of inspection certificate.
+First, a small folded leaflet and a sheet of inspection certificate show up.

 Taste

-These Naniwaya Seika’s original Kaki no Tane only has a mild heat and is really savory compared to other Kaki no Tane rice crackers.
+Naniwaya Seika’s original Kaki no Tane is not spicy but has a pleasant savory taste compared to its counterparts.

 Ingredients